Zyluxar/Valentines/README.md

 # Valentines
-Requested to be made by a friend
+Requested to be made and designed by a friend
+Made by me